usman4373/gromacs-protein-md/README.md

    streamlit run app.py

 ## Notes
 - The `.mdp` files (`ions.mdp`, `minim.mdp`, `nvt.mdp`, `npt.mdp`, `md.mdp`) contain simulation parameters.
 They must match the force field and water model you selected.
-Obtain them from a trusted tutorial or adjust accordingly.
+All `.mdp` files are provided in this repository
 - Always verify group indices when using gmx genion or other interactive modules (gmx energy, gmx rms).
-Use `gmx` help groups to list groups in a `.tpr` file.
+Use `gmx` help groups to list groups in a `.tpr` file
-- For large systems, consider using `-ntmpi` and `-nt` to optimise parallel performance.
+- For large systems, consider using `-ntmpi` and `-nt` to optimise parallel performance